OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

 interpolated model state to the observations are written to the output.

-This algorithm is used to check whether the restart functionality of the model within the framework is working correctly (by comparing the results to a normal simulation).
+This algorithm is used to check whether the restart functionality of the model within the OpenDA framework is working correctly (by comparing the results to a normal simulation).
 Another usage for this algorithm is to create synthetic observations for a twin experiment.
 You set up observations with arbitrary values but with the location and time you